 Japan did not focus on a positive relationship between COVID-19-related policies and climate change mitigation policies.
 Ideas such as the EU's "Green New Deal" or Mr Biden's "Build back better" during his presidential election campaign were not heard in Japan.
 Investment into renewable energy, energy-efficient buildings, electric vehicles, virtual meetings, etc. Hence, Japan implemented some COVID-19-related policies that contradiction with climate mitigation policies.
 Examples included "Go-to-travel", which subsidized expenditure for sightseers' travelling.
 Even today, Japan's two policies (COVID-19 policies and climate mitigation policies) are considered separately.
-In the latest climate mitigation policies (and climate mitigation policies) are considered to energy.
+In the latest climate mitigation policy package, the net-zero emission strategy is considered as subsidizing innovative technology development, particularly those related to energy.
 Very few debates on climate justice or social equity.
 It should be noted that those who have economic difficulties are the ones who will be affected most, both by COVID-19 as well as climate mitigation policies.